Antharithm/block-data-stable/block-data-stable/README.md

-# Sample Hardhat Project
+# block-data-stable-version

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project is a stable fullstack web3 template to build from

 Try running some of the following tasks: